vvisnia/rekrutacja/README.md

 # rekrutacja
+The application requires Java version 21 installed.
+You must provide the github token in application.yml.
+I recommend running it via intellij.
+Starts on port 8082.

+Comments to the reviewer:
+This is a POC of a solution to the task problem that works, is tested, but not production ready.
+Since I couldn't ask about the content of the task, I didn't know at what stage to complete it, below are the steps I would take to make the written code work as a tool/microservice.

+1. Adding a login, with division into files corresponding to a given day.
+2. Creating a Dockerfile, Java and Maven in the appropriate versions installed on the image.
+3. Reworking application.yml so that the token is accepted as an environment variable.

+PL:
 Aplikacja wymaga zainstalowanej Javy w wersji 21.
 Należy podać token githuba w application.yml.
 Polecam uruchamiać przez intellij.
+Uruchamia się na porcie 8082.

 Uwagi do sprawdzającego:
 To jest POC rozwiązania problemu z zadania, który działa, jest przetestowany, ale nie gotowy na produkcję.